pajelonek/smart-recipe-mate/.ai/api-plan.md

 #### Onboarding

-- `current_step` must be between 1 and 5
+- `diet_type` is required for onboarding completion
-- Cannot complete onboarding (set `completed_at`) unless `current_step = 5`
+- Other preference fields are optional
-- All preference fields must be filled before completing onboarding
+- Onboarding can only be completed once (prevents duplicate preferences)
-- Steps must be completed sequentially (no skipping)
+- Use `GET /api/preferences` to check onboarding status

 #### User Preferences